aleksamagicka/aquacomputer_d5next-hwmon/README.md

 Only notable parts are listed:

 * _aquacomputer_d5next.c_ - the driver itself
-* [Reverse engineering docs](re-docs) - WIP, documents explaining how the devices communicate to help understand what the driver does
+* [Reverse engineering docs](re-docs) - documents explaining how the devices communicate to help understand what the driver does
 * [Kernel docs](docs) - driver documentation for the kernel

 ## Installation and usage